This is the multi-page printable view of this section. Click here to print.

 • Capacity: Capacity of the volume

-• Snapshot Capacity: Capacity of the snapshot storage space set for the volume
+• Snapshot Capacity: Capacity of the snapshot storage set for the volume

 Snapshot list

-Volume Group(BM) Resource List page where you can check the snapshot of the selected resource.
+Volume Group(BM) resource list page allows you to view the snapshot of the selected resource.

 Table.
 Snapshot list tab detailed information items